 Are you ready?
 Let’s get started!

 Step 1: Gather materials.
-Needed are crystals, pliers (round nose), wire cutters, gold fishhooks, gold eye pins, and extra-long bugle beads.
+Needed are geometric crystals (purple iridescent ones here, crystal AB here, black here) pliers (round nose, wire cutters), gold fishhooks, gold eye pins, and bugle beads.

 Step 2: Add your crystal to the eye pin.
 Eye pins differ from headpins because they have a loop on the end, not a metal stopper.
 We need the loops so we can attach the beads to one another!
 Bend the eye pin at a 90 degree angle right after the bead.
 Cut about 3mm from the bead, and loop to finish.
 You should have the second picture.